Standard 4. Creating an Organization Committed to Quality Assurance, Institutional Learning, and Improvement

 4.6 The institution periodically engages its multiple constituencies, including the governing board, faculty, staff, and others, in institutional reflection and planning processes that are based on the examination of data and evidence.
 These processes assess the institution’s strategic position, articulate priorities, examine the alignment of its purposes, core functions, and resources, and define the future direction of the institution.

-n the past few years, the campus community has been working on a Long Range Vision that has involved faculty, staff, and students from across the university.
+In 2017, Stanford began a planning process to develop a shared vision for its future.
+This process culminated in the university's Long Range Vision.
 During the 2017-18 academic year, Stanford asked faculty, undergraduate students, graduate students, postdocs, staff, academic staff, and alumni for input.
 This generated more than 2,800 ideas, which were then distilled by committees into 37 white papers.
 Stanford’s Executive Cabinet formed cross-campus design teams that met throughout the 2018-19 academic year to develop recommendations for action which are now being refined and implemented.

 4.7 Within the context of its mission and structural and financial realities, the institution considers changes that are currently taking place and are anticipated to take place within the institution and higher education environment as part of its planning, new program development, and resource allocation.